maciap/network_analysis/README.md

 3.__`centrality.py`__:
 > This script contains functions that allows to compute and visualize different centrality measures associated with each node in the
 > graph.
+> The packages required: seaborn, pandas, matplotlib.pyplot, networkx, collections.
-The following procedures are defined:
+> The following procedures are defined:

 > * compute_centrality_measures(subgr): *takes as input a subgraph built on the authors who published at least once in the asked conference.
 Returns four measures for each node: degree, betweeness, closeness and eigenvector centrality.
 The measures are collected in dictionaries, one for each measure, where the key is the node and the value is the measure for that node.*